Off-Dreamwidth Links

 Off-Dreamwidth News

-Blogtor Who's video of the day for today is a clip from 1964's "The Edge of Destruction"
+Blogtor Who's video of the day for yesterday was a clip from a 2006 episode of "Doctor Who Confidential"

 (News via